RARE BREED YOKOHAMA RED SADDLE FERTILE HATCHING POULTRY EGGS PHOENIX LONG TAIL

 HATCHING INSTRUCTIONS:

-Once carefully unwrapped please make sure you rest them pointed end down for 24 hours before you incubate or place under broody hen.
+NOTE WELL: Once carefully unwrapped please make sure you rest them pointed end down for 24 hours before you incubate or place under broody hen.
+If you are not used to hatching chicks, please do your research regarding the temperatures chicks will need after hatching.

 1. Temperature 37.5 From Start To End.